Composite polaron formed on surface of two-dimensional lattice system in weak coupling regime: Self-energy effects, effective mass and residue of impurity due to the interaction with acoustic phonon and particle-hole pair

+In Fig.6, the quasiparticle residue is presented.
+We can see that, for zero coupling constant $g=0$ ($\Lambda\rightarrow \infty$), the residue is always equals to one, which means that there does not exists the interacting particle, and thus the polaron is absent.
+For $0<g<1$, a unusual fluctuation of residue emerges in low momentum region.
+We suppose such behavior is related to the singular self-energy in this momentum region.
+While for $g\ge 1$, the large fluctuation in residue vanishes, and we can always see a dip structure at momentum $p=2.75$.
+We note that the momentum corresponds to such dip structure is independent of the coupling constant $g$, but it varies with the solution of the self-consistent equation (Eq.()): the value of this momentum increases with the increase of polaron energy $E(p)$.
+At large momentum, the residue in all panels tend to one.
+For larger coupling $g$, the residue tends to one at larger momentum.

-where $g$ is the interaction vertex between the impurity and the electron-hole pair, $m_{e-h}$ and $\omega_{e-h}$ are the mass and frequency of the eletron-hole pair.
-Obviously, the self-energy of this Fermi polaron depends on both the impurity momentum and frequency, i.e., it is related to the response to the effective electric field.
-Fig.5 shows the self-energy induced by the interaction between impurity and the electron-hole pair at strong-coupling regime where the bare coupling $g(\Lambda)\rightarrow \infty$, although $(g^{b})^{-1}$ is in fact weakly depends on the relative momentum $q$.
+Fig.5 shows the self-energy induced by the interaction between impurity and the electron-hole pair at strong-coupling regime where the bare coupling $g(\Lambda)\rightarrow \infty$, although $g^{-1}$ is in fact weakly depends on the relative momentum $q$.
 We can see that the sign of coupling directly affects the sign of self-energy $\Sigma_{e}$, and the range of negative self-energy increase with the increaseing impurity frequency.
 For $\omega\neq 0$, the imaginary part of self-energy (also the linewidth) has two peaks throughout the whole momentum range, that is in agree with the experimental result about the Fermi polaron as resported in Ref.\cite{Sidler M}.
-While for the slow impurity in the complex polaron with momentum $p\ll {\rm max}[\mu_{\uparrow},\sqrt{2m_{\downarrow}\Omega_{ph}^{0}(q')}]$, the polaron energy is purely real and thus the momentum and energy are conserved.
+While for the slow impurity in the bose polaron with momentum $p\ll {\rm max}[\mu_{\uparrow},\sqrt{2m_{\downarrow}\Omega_{ph}^{0}(q')}]$, the polaron energy is purely real and thus the momentum and energy are conserved.
 Such stable bound state could also be found in the polaron-polaron continuum region or the bipolaron-phonon continuum region\cite{Sous J}, where the polarons are unbounded or bounded but through emission and absorption of one phonon.